 When faced with foreclosure fraud, you have a few options available to you.
 You can report the fraud to law enforcement and the Federal Trade Commission.
 Doing so will help authorities identify foreclosure fraud and hopefully put a stop to it so that it doesn’t happen to other homeowners going through foreclosure.

 Know your rights.
 Homeowners have certain rights in foreclosure, granted by federal law and state law, in some cases.
-Knowing your rights can help you protect you and your family from potential fraud.
+Knowing your rights can help you protect yourself and your family from potential fraud.

 Don’t wait until it’s too late.
 Speak with an experienced attorney to see what you can do to avoid or stop foreclosure fraud.